smtilson/pp5-ml-dashboard/README.md

 - occurred during the regular season or the playoffs,
 - occurred during or after the 1985-1986 season.

 The reason for excluding preseason games is twofold.
-Many athletes do not take preseason games seriously since they do not count towards who enters the playoff tournament.
+Many players do not take preseason games seriously since they do not count towards who enters the playoff tournament.
 Also, they can include exhibition games with teams outside of the NBA.

-When looking at the data, much of the records of the early game is missing.
-Many key statistics, by todays understanding of the game, were not kept track of whatsoever (such as rebounds).
+When looking at the data, the early games have many missing statistics.
+For example, rebounds, a key statistic in todays understanding of the game, were not kept track of whatsoever.
 There was also no 3 point line in the earlier days of the NBA.
 In 1976, there was a merger between the ABA and the NBA.
 4 teams were added as well as many players.
-The style of play changed as well.
+This naturally impacted the style of play.
 In 1979, the NBA added the 3 point line, a feature of the ABA.
 We felt that this marked a reasonable time frame to cut off the data at.
 However, we chose the 1985 cut off because the data got significantly better.
 This can be seen in notebook 02.
 Before 1985, there were approximately 10,000 missing values per season.
 From 1985 onwards, there are 0 (for the features we are interested in).
 This was the most compelling argument for us to use this cut off.
 It also left us with the records of more than 40,000 games, which was sufficient for our analysis.

-We removed the games from the 2022-2023 season so that users could use our model to predict the outcome of games from that season without the model having already seen that data.
+We removed the games from the 2022-2023 season so that users could use our model to predict the outcome of games that are completely unseen.

 ### Feature set
 Many of the excluded features of the dataset contain metadata, such as whether or not there is video available or what the abbreviation is of the two teams.
-Some of the data is redundant, such as the percentage based statistics.
-As we know the number of attempted shots and the number of made shots, the percentage of made shots is a redundant feature.
+Some of the data is redundant, such as the percentage based statistics (if we know the number of made and attempted shots, we can sompute the percentage).
 Here is a list of the remaining features and the meaning of the column name.

 - `game_id`: a unique identifier of each game record, also contains data about which season it is a member of.
 - `season_id`: identifies which season and which type of game (playoffs or regular season) the record is for.